Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploration oracles

 We now study the ability of LLMs to explore large action spaces.
 We leverage the inductive bias of an LLM to generate a small set of candidate actions from a text-based action space, before running an off-the-shelf MAB algorithm on this set.
 We refer to this LLM usage as \emph{exploration oracle}.

-Our usage of LLMs for exploration is closely aligned with the idea of ``discretization'' in the study of dynamic pricing and Lipschitz bandits~\citep[\eg][]{KleinbergL03,LipschitzMAB-stoc08,LipschitzMAB-JACM,xbandits-nips08,contextualMAB-colt11}.
-Faced with a very large action space, it may be advantageous to focus on a much smaller set of candidate actions.
-A naively constructed discretization, e.g., uniform with respect to some known notion of distance in the action space, may have a poor tradeoff between size (\#candidates) and quality (of the best candidate), placing all but a few candidates in low-performing regions of the action space.
-A crucial theme in this literature is ``smarter'' discretization algorithms which gradually ``zoom in" on better-performing regions of the action space.
-The intuition is that if the better-performing arms comprise a low-dimensional region of a high-dimensional action space, covering this region should require much fewer samples for the same ``discretization quality''.
+This usage of LLMs is closely aligned with ``discretization" in dynamic pricing and Lipschitz bandits~\citep[\eg][]{KleinbergL03,LipschitzMAB-stoc08,LipschitzMAB-JACM,xbandits-nips08,contextualMAB-colt11}.
+Given a very large action space, it may help to focus on a much smaller set of candidate arms.
+A naively constructed discretization, e.g., uniform w.r.t. some known distance notion on the arms, may have a poor tradeoff between size (\#candidates) and quality (of the best candidate), placing all but a few candidates in low-performing regions of the action space.
+A crucial theme in this literature is ``smarter'' discretization algorithms which gradually ``zoom in" on better-performing arms.
+If the latter comprise a low-dimensional region of the action space, covering this region should require much fewer samples for the same ``discretization quality''.
 Our hope is that LLMs can suggest candidate actions from this region, if there is sufficient semantic meaning encoded in the bandit task.

+Non-LLM approaches appear hopeless for our tasks.
+Standard bandit algorithms (Thompson Sampling, UCB1, etc.) fail for a very large \#arms, and so do bandit algorithms which randomly subsample the arms.
+Another approach embeds the arms' text labels in $\mathbb{R}^d$.
+If a suitable reward-distance relation were known to the algorithm/agent (assumption we do not make), one could apply the ``smarter'' discretization algorithms mentioned above.
+However, their regret scales exponentially in $d$, making them impractical for state-of-art text embeddings (e.g., one we use has $d=384$).

+\xhdr{Our tasks.} We consider stylized exploration tasks of the following form.
+In each task, we define an MAB instance with Bernoulli rewards and a very large \#arms, each labeled with a text string.
+The mean rewards $\mu(\cdot)$ and the meaning of the arms' labels are based on real-world data.
+We call an LLM once to generate a small representative subset of $K$ arms.
+To grade the entire set (not just the best arm therein), we run a standard bandit algorithm (UCB1; \cite{bandits-ucb1}) over these $K$ arms, for $T=1000$ rounds.
+We record the algorithm's average cumulative reward, ``denoised" as $\RawRew:= \tfrac{1}{T}\,\sum_{t\in[T]} \mu(a_t)$.

-We consider two types of exploration tasks: answering an open-ended ``philosophical" question (Q/A task) and suggesting a title for an arXiv research paper based on its abstract (arXiv task).
+We consider three task types: (1) recommend a movie, based on the MovieLens 100K dataset~\citep{harper2015movielens}, a standard benchmark for evaluating CB (MovieLens task), (2) suggest a title for an arXiv research paper given its abstract (arXiv task), and (3) answer an open-ended ``philosophical" question (Q/A task).
 Particular workloads within each task type are called \emph{explore puzzles}.
+Our findings are similar across all task types and all LLMs.